redpesk-core/afb-zephyr/README.md

 ### Use AFB libraries capabilities in your zephyr application

-To enable `afb-zephyr` zephyr external module, add `AFB_BINDER=y` to your zephyr application prj.conf file.
+To enable `afb-zephyr` zephyr external module, add `AFB_ZEPHYR=y` to your zephyr application prj.conf file.

 For now, several `afb-zephyr` module capabilities needs other Zephyr configuration to be enabled to work, please see the following examples: